oesst/HRTF_neural_model/README.md

 * hrtfs_comparison_exp : Here we compare the resulted learned spectral map with the actual HRTF of a participant with calculated correlation coefficients.

+* all_participants_exp: Experiments show localization results over all participants (_localize_sound.py_) in the median plane.
+A variation of this experiment is the _localize_sound_differten_azi.py_ which allows to choose the azimuth angle from which sounds originate.
+The learned map remains at 0 &deg;.

 ==============================